 The Company is currently targeting potential acquisitions which are primarily based in Northern Ireland.
 It may be exposed therefore to specific economic risks associated with Northern Ireland.
 The Northern Ireland Assembly is responsible for certain economic and budgetary policies.
 The operation of the Assembly was suspended between January 2017 and January 2020 and this led to the delay in the making of certain decisions which in turn has caused difficulty or uncertainty for businesses reliant on the Northern Ireland market.
-Although the Board do not believe that the business of Greenview was adversely impacted by the suspension, that may not remain the case if the Assembly were to be suspended again.
-If the Company decided not to pursue the Greenview acquisition and choose to pursue alternative transactions, a subsequent suspension of the Assembly might adversely affect the business of such alternatives.
+Recent political developments relating to the so-called Northern Ireland Protocol have increased the risk of further political dislocation in Northern Ireland and the possibility of a renewed suspension of the Assembly.
+Although the Board do not believe that the business of Greenview was adversely impacted by the previous suspension, that may not remain the case if the Assembly were to be suspended again.
+If the Company decided not to pursue the Greenview acquisition and choose to pursue alternative transactions, a subsequent suspension of the Assembly or the application of the full terms of the Northern Ireland Protocol might adversely affect the business of such alternatives.
 This could impact on the Company's ability to achieve positive returns for shareholders.